Hiking hats for women serve many purposes. Hats can be stylish, warm, sun-shading or provide many other uses.

-I recommend having a different hat for each weather type, season and purpose.
-So, I created a list of the must-have hats for every month of the year.
+I recommend having a great hat for each weather type, season and purpose.
+So, I created a list of the best hiking hats for every month of the year.

 Whether you’re looking for baseball caps, hats that also hold your glasses or adorable warm beanies, all the cute hiking hats are covered here.

 Do I Need a Hat for Hiking?

-You should always wear a hat when hiking in cold winter months, as well as bright and warm summer months.
+You should always wear a good hiking hat on winter hikes, as well as on hikes in bright and warm summer months.

 In the shoulder seasons, whether or not you need to wear a hat while hiking becomes more of a personal preference than a necessity.

 Always wear a warm hat that covers your ears to help you retain as much heat as possible in the cold winter months.

-In the bright summer months, a wide-brimmed hat or baseball cap will help keep the sun out of your eyes and prevent sunburn on your face and neck.
+In summer months, a wide-brimmed hat or baseball cap can help keep the sun out of your eyes and prevent sunburn on your face and back of your neck.

 What Hats are Best for Hiking?

 Hiking hats for women vary from warm winter hats to wide-brimmed hats for shade and sunburn prevention.

-The best hat for hiking should perform well for the weather and season.
+The best hats should perform well for the weather and season.
 Choose a high-quality hat with a comfortable fit and great protection from harmful UV rays.

 In the cold months, choose a warm fleece or synthetic fiber hat that is water resistant, warm and keeps your ears warm.